Counselling and Therapy services

-Counsellors at Cassandra Centre range from qualified counsellors to volunteers who are either completing the final stages of their training programmes or are recently qualified.
-Those who are still training or recently qualified all receive regular supervision, provided by the BCCS, and work to the Code of Ethics of the British Association for Counselling and Psychotherapy (BACP).
+Counsellors and therapists at Cassandra Centre range from being qualified and experienced to trainees who are either completing the final stages of their training programmes or have recently qualified.
+All counsellors and therapist receive regular supervision adhering to the Code of Ethics of the British Association for Counselling and Psychotherapy (BACP).
+The Cassandra Centre is a registered member with BACP.

 An experienced UKCP Registered psychotherapist, supervisor and workshop leader.
 Clare’s job as a therapist has been enhanced by her studies at the Royal Academy of Music and in previous jobs as a teacher and a massage practitioner.
 She graduated in psychotherapy training at the Gestalt Centre London in 1994 and began working at CancerBackup (now Macmillan) as well as managing a private practice as therapist and supervisor.
 As well as psychotherapy training, Clare has experience in other approaches such as movement and dance, and more than 20 years of study and experience of the Constellations approach.
 Clare has recently moved back to Oxford where she grew up, after long stints living in London and Edinburgh.
 In her free time Clare enjoys art.